ckane30691/mealme/README.md

 # How does it work?

-1. Customers send their address to a specified phone number.
+1. Customers send their address to the Twilio webhook phone number.

-2. MealMe will record the information in a database, and display the users location to the provider, using the app.
+2. MealMe will record the information in a database, and display the users location to the provider, using the app below.
+The app will also send a confirmation message to the sender.

-3. When the provider wants to notify people about lunch, they send a mass notification to everybody who is registered.
+3. When the provider wants to notify people about lunch, they send a mass notification to everybody who is registered, again using the Twilio webhook.

 ![alt text](https://github.com/ckane30691/mealme/blob/master/docs/shot.png)